Frequently asked questions are provided for additional project information.

 The Office of the Assistant Secretary of the Navy (Energy, Installations, and Environment) is the decision maker regarding the selection and implementation of an alternative.
 The decision is based on many factors, including the details of the environmental analyses, breadth of public comment, recommendations from Navy commands, and mission requirements.

-The Navy requests and actively solicits feedback and comments from the public, government agencies, elected officials, and nongovernmental organizations.
-Substantive public comments will be considered and incorporated into the Final Supplemental EIS/OEIS, as applicable.
+The Navy requests and actively solicits feedback and comments from the public, government agencies, elected officials, tribes, and nongovernmental organizations.
+Substantive public comments are considered and incorporated into the Supplemental EIS/OEIS, as applicable.
 Additionally, several federal and state agencies have regulatory authority and oversee Navy activities in the Study Area.

 Subscribe to receive updates and announcements